GSA/digitalgov.gov/content/services/service_10x.md

 contact: 10x@gsa.gov

-# Weight: control how services appear across the site
+# Weight — controls how services appear across the site
-# 2 == will be part of the rotation on the homepage
+# 2 == will appear as related service (ADs) on blog posts and event pages
-# 1 == will show on the all services page
+# 1 == will appear on the tools and services page, and all related topic pages
-# 0 == hidden promo
+# 0 == hides this service from all pages, but URL is still public
 weight: 2

 # Topics that best describe this product or service